 By the way, if you are interested in making a more adventurous trip, then you can also refer Spiti Valley via Kinnaur | How to Plan Your Journey

 The general taxi rates for Kinnaur Valley excursions are about Rs 3200 – 3500 per day.
-So, for 6 days of Kinnaur Valley tour from Shimla, you are looking at Rs 3840 – 4200 per person for taxi considering 5 people are traveling in your group.
+So, for six days of the Kinnaur Valley tour from Shimla, you are looking at Rs 3840 – 4200 per person for taxi considering five people are traveling in your group.
 So, total commute expenses in this medium come out to be Rs 5740 – 6100 per person.

 Again, taking food + accommodation into account, traveling by privately hired taxi for Kinnaur Valley and reaching Kalpa – Sangla in public/shared transport, you are looking at about ((Rs 7200 – 9600) + (Rs 5740 – 6100) = (Rs 12940 – 15700)) as the total budget for Kinnaur Valley trip.

-You can get connected directly to some drivers in Kinnaur Valley or Spiti Valley at the link: List of Taxi Drivers for Kinnaur Valley & Spiti Valley.
-These drivers can come and pick you up from Shimla / Delhi / Chandigarh too, of course with a price of the pickup as well.
-Otherwise, taxis, in general, are also available on the spot from Shimla taxi stand.
+You can get connected directly to some drivers in the Kinnaur Valley or Spiti Valley at the link: List of Taxi Drivers for Kinnaur Valley & Spiti Valley.
+These drivers can come and pick you up from Shimla / Delhi / Chandigarh, too, of course, with the price of the pickup as well.
+Otherwise, taxis, in general, are also available on the spot from the Shimla taxi stand.